The Ultimate In Birding Tours

 CHINA IN WINTER BIRDING TOUR: OVERVIEW

 Birdquest’s China in Winter birding tours offer a most unusual Chinese birding experience.
 Our China in Winter tour concentrates on the species that cannot be seen on spring and early summer tours to the country, or which are impracticable to include at that season.
-Our China in Winter tour features the splendid but endangered Siberian Crane at its only remaining wintering area at Poyang Hu, White-naped and Hooded Cranes, the endangered and elusive White-eared Night Heron, the endangered Oriental Stork, Lesser White-fronted and Swan Geese, Baer’s Pochard, Scaly-sided Merganser, Pied Falconet, Hainan Partridge, Hainan Peacock-Pheasant, White-faced Plover, Spoon-billed Sandpiper, Relict Gull, Eastern Grass Owl, Chinese Barbet, Blue-rumped Pitta, White-winged Magpie, Limestone and Hainan Leaf Warblers, Marsh Grassbird, the recently-described Nonggang Babbler, Beijing Babbler, ‘Hainan’ (or ‘Swinhoe’s’) and Rufous-cheeked Laughingthrushes, Red-throated and Naumann’s Thrushes, Yellow-billed Nuthatch, Japanese Waxwing, Siberian Accentor, Pallas’s, Chinese Beautiful and Siberian Long-tailed Rosefinches, Yellow-browed, Tristram’s, Rustic and Pallas’s Reed Buntings and many other great birds.
+Our China in Winter tour features the splendid but endangered Siberian Crane at its only remaining wintering area at Poyang Hu, White-naped and Hooded Cranes, the endangered Oriental Stork, Lesser White-fronted and Swan Geese, Baer’s Pochard, Scaly-sided Merganser, Pied Falconet, Hainan Partridge, Hainan Peacock-Pheasant, White-faced Plover, Spoon-billed Sandpiper, Relict Gull, Eastern Grass Owl, Chinese Barbet, Blue-rumped Pitta, White-winged Magpie, Limestone and Hainan Leaf Warblers, Marsh Grassbird, the recently-described Nonggang Babbler, Beijing Babbler, ‘Hainan’ (or ‘Swinhoe’s’) and Rufous-cheeked Laughingthrushes, Red-throated and Naumann’s Thrushes, Yellow-billed Nuthatch, Japanese Waxwing, Siberian Accentor, Pallas’s, Chinese Beautiful and Siberian Long-tailed Rosefinches, Yellow-browed, Tristram’s, Rustic and Pallas’s Reed Buntings and many other great birds.

 The huge and varied country that is China boasts an extraordinary bird list of over 1300 species.
 Since 1984, Birdquest has developed a series of comprehensive China birding tours to find a vast majority of the endemics and specialities, but in a country that is so large, and with so many scattered specialities, there is always more to see.